-- Coaches are to stay on their side of the field in the area marked off and designated as the Coaching box.
-All coaches and players will remain within 1 - 3 yards from the touchline and 10 yards of the centerline.
+- 1. Coaches are to stay on their side of the field in the area marked off and designated as the Coaching box.
+All coaches and players will remain within 1 3 yards from the touchline and 10 yards of the centerline.
 Spectators are to stay on the opposite side of the field as the players and coaches.
 Exceptions to this rule are in the Tots and Mites divisions because 1 coach is allowed on the field to teach/direct players.
 In the Peewee division coaches are still allowed on the field, but should begin to work away from that. - 2.
-Abuses of these regulations, as determined by the referee, can lead to ejection from the field/area. - 3.
-Only coaches will be allowed in the coaching area. - 4.
-No spectator is allowed to enter the field of play before, during, or after the game to address the referee.
+Abuses of this regulation, as determined by the referee, can lead to ejection from the field/area. - 3.
+Only coaches will be allowed in the coaching area.